bajamircea/bajamircea.github.io/_posts/2018-06-28-linked-lists-examples.markdown

   do not throw, but lose a fixed end iterator and a (relatively) more complex logic to deal with a potentially missing dummy node.

+I find option (1) particularly troubling and not a choice to take with ease: throwing default and move constructors are highly irregular.

 ## Double linked with dummy node in header